bem-site/bem-method/blog/site-technologies/site-technologies.en.md

 * images related to BEM entity;
 * documentation.

-For instance, when we have my-block.css file that declares block's appearance, we say that block was implemented using CSS technology.
+For instance, when we have my-block.css file that declares block appearance, we say that block was implemented using CSS technology.

 Second of all, we have a number of own technologies — ([BEMHTML](https://bem.info/technology/bemhtml/current/reference/), [BEMTREE](https://bem.info/technology/bemtree/current/bemtree/), [BEMJSON](https://bem.info/technology/bemjson/current/bemjson/), [i-bem.js](https://bem.info/tutorials/bem-js-tutorial/)) that are our implementation of [BEM methodology](https://bem.info/method/).